June 2023 Update

 Rebuild the 3 clay and the Carol Baily concrete courts, expanding the footprint to include 4 new post-tensioned concrete tennis courts and 8 properly-spaced pickleball courts, all with gel-coat.

-Erect an energy-efficient steel building over 12 of the new pickleball courts built in Phase 1.
+Erect an energy-efficient steel building with 12 indoor pickleball courts over the foundation laid in Phase 1.

 Fit out the Welcome Center, including front desk, pro shop, locker rooms, office, and shared community and social spaces.

-Add a multi-purpose mezzaine (like the one in the Tennis Center) for viewing and events.
+Add a multi-purpose mezzanine (like the one in the Tennis Center) for viewing and events.

 Click on the green buttons for more information about our plans to create the City of Steamboat Springs Tennis & Pickleball Complex, including building a new, public 12-court indoor Pickleball Center.
 Now more than ever, pickleball and tennis offer vital, low risk pathways to physical and mental well-being!